JJBR13/Justin-Brown-milestone-project-two/README.md

 ## Ideology

 The idea behind this game is to allow children to follow a story along through interection and illustrations.
-Both to learn and explpore thier creativity.
+Both to learn, better their reading and comprehension skills.

 ## User Experience